ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Also, formatting is not good.

 ### 5: Clipboard Danger (easy/medium)
-DIBA allows to load a payment slip from the SD-Card.
+During payment, DIBA allows to load a payment slip from the SD-Card.
 You can assume that the user receives the payment slip by e-mail from where it can be copied to the SD-Card so it can be imported in DIBA.
 By selecting *Transfer Payment Slip*, one can copy data from the payment slip (e.g., the recipient) to the corresponding field of the payment using standard the standard Android copy-paste functionality.
 Assuming an attacker controls another app on the device, he can get access to possibly sensitive payment data copied by the user.

 **Goal (easy):** As a proof of concept, try to get access to copied payment data by using any other of the apps available on the Android system.